AustinJRoberts/rna_folding/README.md

 Here, each *x<sub>i</sub>* is a binary variable indicating the inclusion/exclusion of the *i<sup>th</sup>* stem.
 Each constant *k<sub>i</sub>* is the length of said stem.
-The indexing set S is the set of all pairs of stems that forma a pseudoknot.
+The indexing set *S* is the set of all pairs of stems that forma a pseudoknot.
-Finally, c is a tunable parameter adjusting the impact of pseudonknots.
+Finally, *c* is a tunable parameter adjusting the impact of pseudonknots.
 It is set to 0.3 by default.

-This formulation is loosely based on the on paper cited in the References section.
+This formulation is loosely based on the first paper cited in the References section.

 In the printed solution, each stem is denoted by four numbers.
 The first two numbers correspond to the beginning and ending indices of the first side of the stem.